valueflows/valueflows/docs/introduction/status.md

 * Core Agent model
 * Core Resource model
 * Core Input-Process-Output model
-* Transfers, exchanges and reciprocity
+* Partial exchanges and reciprocity
 * Commitments

 Yet to come:
 * Recipes and Templates for processes and transfers
 * Intents (offers and requests)
+* Complete exchanges, transfers, reciprocity
 * Conversations for Action/Agreement and protocols